 After the robbery, we stopped by a coffee shop to talk about the pregnancy.
 I had an inclination something was wrong or that Jenna was hiding something.
 But a pregnancy?
 No way.
 Not my Jenna.
-It turns out, those closest to us hide the most important secrets, and it's hidden in plain sight.
+It turns out that those closest to us hide the most important secrets, and it's hidden in plain sight.
 The snow continued to fall, and the Christmas music warmed my soul.
 I loved this time of year, and the new memories of robbing the rich resonated well within me.
 A waiter waves us to a table.
-We looked in each other's eyes, not knowing what to say.
+We looked into each other's eyes, not knowing what to say.
 So I said the first thing that came to mind.

 "Please tell me Robert's not the father," I said.

 "And that's what you've been hiding from me?"
 I could handle Jenna hiding small things from me.
 Things such as going to a friend's house instead of an office meeting, something little, but a pregnancy?
 I don't know if I can handle this.
 "You can't tell me whether you slept with Robert?"